 Please review the Summer Session Start Date Delay section of the FAQS for a list of possible summer start dates for other courses.

-NEW: Can I withdraw from a course?
+Can I withdraw from a course?

 Graduate students must maintain continuous registration in all terms — Fall, Winter and Summer — until graduation, subject to the time limits stated in the Faculty of Graduate Studies’ Regulations and must pay the appropriate term fee.